 Also unlike Western breeds, the Africanis does not have a rigidly uniform appearance, although Gallant and Sithole have identified the common traits that define the breed.

-“The beauty of this dog is embodied in the simplicity and functionality of its build,” says Gallant.
+“The beauty of this dog is embodied in the simplicity and functionality of its build,” they say.

 The Africanis is of medium size and well muscled.
 It is agile and supple and can run at great speed.
 The coat is generally short, in a range of colours and with or without markings.
 A ridge of hair is sometimes be seen on the back – one of the Africanis’s genetic contributions to the Rhodesian Ridgeback.